Thermal Insulation Coatings

 Abstract

-Ceramic compounds have been around for many years, but the research to find which compounds, what size, crystalline structure and density would perform to block “heat load” is the keys the selecting the correct compounds to use.
-“Blocking heat load from radiation or resisting the absorption and loading of heat when used over a hot surface” is determined by the aspects stated above.
+Ceramic compounds have been around for many years, but the research to find which compounds, what size, crystalline structure and density would perform to reduce “heat load” is the keys the selecting the correct compounds to use.
+“Insulate heat load from radiation or resisting the absorption and loading of heat when used over a hot surface” is determined by the aspects stated above.
 None of this could be determined from the ceramic catalogs of listed compounds stating referenced characteristics.
 To determine how a compound would react in a paint/coating form could only be realized by trial and error when the compound is mixed in a resin solution with other compounds to see the result.
 This process has taken 33 years and over 4000 compounds to find 12 compounds that will continue to work when wet and mixed with other materials.

 Driving Force